jyc1000/collab-compete/Report.md

 - Layer 4: Linear fully connected (128 -> 1) : no activation

 ## Result
+- Environment solved in 450 episodes
 ### Plot of rewards

 ## Ideas for future work
+- Implement a Critic that outputs a Q-value for both agents' states and actions at the same time
+- Implement other policy gradient methods and compare performance
+- Change reward structure to create a competitive environment for the two agents. (i.e. obtain reward when opponent agent drops the ball to the ground)